tekumara/notes/kubectl.md

 ### error: metrics not available yet

-If you see this when running `kubectrl top nodes` then you need to install and enable the metrics server.
+If you see this when running `kubectl top nodes` then you need to install and enable the metrics server.

 ### evicted